dmcg/daviddenton.github.io/_drafts/companion_objects.md

 comments: false thumbnail: assets/img/outklassed.jpg
 ---

-Exploring the different types of superpower which are afforded to us by Kotlin's objects, and how we can use them in unusual ways to design our APIs.
+Exploring the different types of superpower which are afforded to us by Kotlin's companion objects, and how we can use them in unusual ways to design our APIs.

 <a title="Photo by PIXNIO @ https://pixnio.com/objects/toys/giant-robot-exhibition"><img width="512" alt="Dog.in.sleep" src="../../../assets/img/toys.jpg"></a>